What is a bond?

 - When purchased at a premium, the current yield is lower than the coupon rate

-Is the expected yield if the bond is held to maturity and takes into account market price, par value, coupon rate and time until maturity
+This is the expected yield if the bond is held to maturity and takes into account market price, par value, coupon rate and time until maturity.

-- When purchased at a discount, the yield to maturity is higher than the couon rate and current yield
+- When purchased at a discount, the yield to maturity is higher than the coupon rate and current yield

 - When purchased at par, the yield to maturity is equal to the coupon rate

-- When purchased at a premium, the yield to maturity is lower than the current yield and the coupon rate
+- When purchased at a premium, the yield to maturity is lower than the coupon rate and current yield

-A see-saw diagram helps to visualize the relationship of the various yields and purchase types
+A see-saw diagram helps to visualize the relationship of the various yields and purchase prices.